MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/getting-started/overview.md

 keywords: Unity, HoloLens, HoloLens 2, Mixed Reality, development, MRTK3, overview, setup, deployment, remoting, new project, getting started, tutorial, introduction, intro
 ---

+Welcome to the MRTK3 public preview!
 This guide serves as a starting point for using MRTK to build and experience your app in AR/VR.
 It includes resources for becoming acquainted with the building blocks of MRTK, and guides users through setting up their project to deploying on device.

 ### Where should I go next?